Arshad9999/IoT-InternetofThings/README.md

 # Practical-1

+## OBJECTIVE: To implement the types of topologies such as Star, Hub, Mesh and Bus  using Cisco  Packet Tracer

 ## Tools Used : Cisco Packet Tracer
 Description:
 Cisco Packet Tracer is a network simulation tool developed by Cisco Systems.
 It is used for designing, configuring, and troubleshooting computer networks.
 The software allows users to create network topologies, add devices such as routers, switches, PCs, and servers, and simulate the flow of data packets between them.